bjornmeansbear/sentence-a-day/README.md

 Writing sentences.
 Day by Day.
 Trying to make something.
 Piece by Piece.
 It is not actually SAD.
 Hopefully it will be HAPPY -- or at least HOPEFUL/HELPFUL.

+License: The text in this document is licensed with the creative commons by attribution share-alike.
+You can use this text for whatever you want as long as you cite where it came from, here or from Kristian Bjornard, and you must also license/share whatever you make in the same way -- share and share alike; create more and better and evolved culture!

 20190101 How to move towards a more sustainable graphic design practice?
 20190102 My GNU/Linux experiments are one such effort.
 20190103 Reusing old design ideas another.